rickellis/Arch-Linux-Install-Guide/README.md

 ## Update Mirrorlist

 Before we download the Arch packages we should rank the mirrorlist to ensure our download speeds are as good as possible, and that the server being used is from our locale.
 There are two ways to accomplish this.
-The first (rankmirrors, which is what I typically use) does not require any additional packages, the other (reflector) requires a package download.
-Both are described next.
+The first (rankmirrors, which is what I typically use) does not require any additional packages, the other (reflector) requires that we install a package.
+Both methods are described next.
 Pick one.

 ### Rankmirrors